Simon-Stone/highlight/README.md

 To run the app using Streamlit, follow these steps:

-1. Ensure your virtual environment is activated.
+1. Follow the installation steps and ensure your virtual environment is activated.

 2. Run the Streamlit app from the `highlight` directory:
     ```bash